What are Positive and Negative Working Capital

 What does it mean to have a positive working capital?

 If a business’ current assets are greater than current liabilities, this indicates that the risk that they won’t be able to pay short-term debts is low.
+We will compare this with the coffee shop example above.

-Since our coffee shop example is easily capable of meeting it’s short-term debts, it’s excess working capital could be invested into the business’ future.
+The value of this coffee shop’s current assets are greater than their current liabilities.
+They have enough current assets to cover their debts.
+Since our example shows capabilities of meeting it’s short-term debts, it’s excess working capital could be invested into the business’ future.

 Working capital, unlike the current ratio, shows an absolute value rather than something proportional.
 This working capital for the coffee shop is good for them but maybe risky for a larger business, working capital needs to be judged relative to the business’ other finances.

+In fact, if a company’s working capital is too high, it might be seen to be missing out on opportunities for growth.
 Having too much underutilised working capital, may mean that the business can cover its debts easily, but could also indicate that the business’ potential growth could be higher than it is.

+It’s important to remember that positive working capital can’t always be achieved by the business alone.
+Sometimes, outside funding is required.
 This is almost certainly the case for startups in their first few years of operation since their revenue streams will still be growing.

+Although you can increase working capital with outside funding, if you borrow money to do this then you are also adding to the business’ liabilities.
 Another option is to sell equity in the business instead – this means there’s no liability, but does have other implications for the business, such as dividends to pay out each month.

 What does it mean to have negative working capital?